GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

-Export data from the Workload Analysis collection using PowerShell. | SEMB-68 Give a warning when SNMP is configured to use an insecure connection. | SEMB-540 Give a message to show if the connection to the SMTP server is secure or not. | SEMB-628
+Export data from the Workload Analysis collection using PowerShell. | SEMB-68 Give a warning when SNMP is configured to use an insecure connection. | SEMB-540 Give a message to show if the connection to the SMTP server is secure or not. | SEMB-628 Raise an alarm when the Linux/Unix connection is not secure. | SEMB-629
 {% include links.html %}